sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 - move digits surrounded by gaps towards the middle
 - move digits towards the decimal separator

-So far I have only implemented the last one.
-It's the one that moves glyphs the furthest, which can introduce clipping problems on terminals, _but_ it's the most reliable in terms of getting the expected spacing.
+So far I have only implemented the last two.
+The last one is the one that moves glyphs the furthest, which can introduce clipping problems on terminals, _but_ it's the most reliable in terms of getting the expected spacing.
 Re-spacing around or between separators causes uneven gap sizes or uneven spacing within a group of digits, which can be confusing.

 ### How to use the result